Compact Vegetable Gardens: Grow More in Less Space!

 Choosing the Correct Location

 Vegetables require lots of sunshine to grow, so select a location that receives at least 6-8 hours of direct sunlight every day.
-If you have a shady region, don’t worry—there are many of veggies that can thrive in low-light circumstances.
+If you have a shady region, don’t worry, there are many veggies that can thrive in low-light circumstances.

 Picking the Best Vegetables